Birch-san/juicysfplugin/README.md

 It relies on the "copy" build steps which ensure our frameworks are bundled into the targets (e.g. libfluidsynth gets copied into the Frameworks folder of the .app target).
 After that, I manually relink the .app to be portable.
 Here's how...

-Assuming your `juicysfplugin` repository lives in `~/git/juicysfplugin`, then by default it will be compiled will a dynamic link to the fluidsynth which brew installed into `/usr/local/opt`:
+Assuming your `juicysfplugin` repository lives in `~/git/juicysfplugin`, then by default it will be compiled with a dynamic link to the fluidsynth which brew installed into `/usr/local/opt`:

 ```bash
 otool -L /Users/birch/git/juicysfplugin/Builds/MacOSX/build/Release/juicysfplugin.app/Contents/MacOS/juicysfplugin